cchitsiang/awesome-stars/topics.md

 - [Cormanz/smartgpt](https://github.com/Cormanz/smartgpt) - A program that provides LLMs with the ability to complete complex tasks using plugins.
 - [google/comprehensive-rust](https://github.com/google/comprehensive-rust) - This is the Rust course used by the Android team at Google.
 It provides you the material to quickly teach Rust.
 - [tw93/Pake](https://github.com/tw93/Pake) - 🤱🏻 Turn any webpage into a desktop app with Rust.  🤱🏻 利用 Rust 轻松构建轻量级多端桌面应用
-- [thalo-rs/thalo](https://github.com/thalo-rs/thalo) - Innovating Event Sourcing with WebAssembly
+- [thalo-rs/thalo](https://github.com/thalo-rs/thalo) - An Event Sourcing runtime with WebAssembly & embedded event store
 - [sharkdp/fd](https://github.com/sharkdp/fd) - A simple, fast and user-friendly alternative to 'find'
 - [toeverything/AFFiNE](https://github.com/toeverything/AFFiNE) - There can be more than Notion and Miro.
 AFFiNE is a next-gen knowledge base that brings planning, sorting and creating all together.
 Privacy first, open-source, customizable and ready to use.
 - [rust-unofficial/awesome-rust](https://github.com/rust-unofficial/awesome-rust) - A curated list of Rust code and resources.